 We further investigate the performance of the one-instance-based universal perturbation in terms of the fooling rate when varying parameter settings.
 As shown in the first graph in Fig. 9, we evaluate the fooling rate change when varying the hurdle for ER and similarity evaluations (e.g., structural similarity SSIM and distance in latent space DLS hurdles) respectively when figuring out perturbation over the instances in the construction set using our semantic attack.
 As we change the hurdle of ER, SSIM similarity and DLS similarity criteria to decide an adversarial example, the fooling rate represents different trends of change.
 As we increase the hurdle of efficient ratio ER, the fooling rate vibrates a lot.
-However, it is feasible to choose an appropriate ER hurdle that can achieve a better fooling rate.
+However, it is feasible to choose an appropriate ER hurdle that can achieve a high fooling rate.
 When we raise the requirement for the similarity criteria of the adversarial examples, the fooling rate will decline.
 We also evaluate the impact of the selected latent factor on the fooling rate when varying parameters.
 Various factors show good performances in terms of fooling rate at different hurdle criteria.